lexyboi/lexyboi/README.md

-# Hey there, I'm Pumink
+# Hey there, I'm Lexy

 ## About Me
 I am a professional coder, i do back end and front end stuff and more.
 Im currently working on project named as "Lexy Services" (https://lexyservices.vercel.app)

-My favorite thing: making npm modules or helping to others in.
-Includes projects!!
+My favorite thing: making websites, working on some projects.

 ![](https://hit.yhype.me/github/profile?user_id=227450521)